ncusi/MSR_Challenge_2024/README.md

 ## Jupyter Notebooks

-The final part of computations, and the visualization presented in the _"How I Learned to Stop Worrying and Love the ChatGPT"_ paper was done with Jupyter Notebooks in the [`notebooks/`](notebooks/) directory.
+The final part of computations, and the visualization presented in the _"How I Learned to Stop Worrying and Love ChatGPT"_ paper was done with Jupyter Notebooks in the [`notebooks/`](notebooks/) directory.